Bell Field

-Bell Field, originally known as College Field (1893–1909), was an outdoor athletic stadium in the northwest United States, on the campus of Oregon State College (now University) in Corvallis, Oregon.
-It was the home venue of Oregon State Beavers football prior to the opening of Parker Stadium (now Reser Stadium) in November 1953.
+Bell Field was an outdoor athletic stadium in the northwest United States, on the campus of Oregon State College (now University) in Corvallis, Oregon.
+Constructed in 1910, it was the home venue of Oregon State Beavers football prior to the opening of Parker Stadium (now Reser Stadium) in November 1953.
 Track and field continued at Bell Field until its demolition in 1974.

 History

+Establishment

+Bell Field opened at Oregon Agricultural College (OAC, today's Oregon State University) in 1909.